veilm/veilm.github.io/content/articles/subjective-experience-ontario-public-education.md

 ### Was it worth it?
 Heavens, no, but...

-These twelves years had nothing close to a positive ROI on their own terms, but a nontrivial silver lining exists.
+These twelve years had nothing close to a positive ROI on their own terms, but a nontrivial silver lining exists.
 Any somewhat valuable knowledge or ability I currently possess has developed downstream of the following chain of
 realizations: